Skip to main content

 Bio

-Emma Jude Harris (she/her) is a London-based director and dramaturg, originally from Los Angeles.
-Emma studied literature at Sarah Lawrence College before relocating to the UK, where she received an MA in Shakespeare Studies from King's College London and Shakespeare’s Globe and trained at Royal Central School of Speech and Drama on MFA Advanced Theatre Practice.
+Emma Jude Harris (she/her) is an award-winning London-based director and dramaturg, originally from Los Angeles.
+After studying literature at Sarah Lawrence College, Emma relocated to the UK.
+She received an MA in Shakespeare Studies from King's College London and Shakespeare’s Globe and trained at the Royal Central School of Speech and Drama on MFA Advanced Theatre Practice.

-Emma’s credits on historical work include directing the English premiere of Amy Beach’s chamber opera CABILDO (Arcola Theatre and Wilton’s Music Hall), dramaturging The Donmar’s production of Lillian Hellman’s WATCH ON THE RHINE, and directing productions of THE GOVERNMENT INSPECTOR and ROSENCRANTZ AND GUILDENSTERN ARE DEAD (East 15).
-She was the research consultant on the RSC’s production of VENICE PRESERVED.
-Emma has facilitated decolonised Restoration projects including THE BASSET TABLE (RADA) and THE ROVER (Oxford School of Drama).
+Emma’s credits on historical work include directing the English premiere of Amy Beach’s chamber opera CABILDO (Arcola Theatre and Wilton’s Music Hall); dramaturging Ellen McDougall's production of Lillian Hellman’s WATCH ON THE RHINE (Donmar Warehouse); and directing productions of THE GOVERNMENT INSPECTOR and ROSENCRANTZ AND GUILDENSTERN ARE DEAD (East 15).
+She was the research consultant on Prasanna Puwanarajah's production of VENICE PRESERVED (RSC) and on Nikhil Vyas' THE MOSINEE PROJECT (Untapped Winner, Underbelly 2024).
+Emma has facilitated decolonised Restoration projects for drama schools, including THE BASSET TABLE (RADA) and THE ROVER (Oxford School of Drama).

 While initially focused on looking to the past to illuminate the present, Emma has also found herself drawn to close collaborations with contemporary writers and makers.
-She often works as either director, dramaturg, or both, to develop new work from its early stages, such as Uri Agnon’s ANTISEMITISM : (((A MUSICAL))) by Uri Agnon at Camden People’s Theatre, and David Merriman’s THE AWAKENING OF CHEERFUL FEELINGS UPON THE ARRIVAL OF SINGLE MEN OF GOOD FORTUNE (RCSSD) a queer operatic adaptation of Pride and Prejudice.
-This summer Emma will be director and dramaturg on the premieres of two new plays by Somebody Jones and Nick Cassenbaum.
+She often works as either director, dramaturg, or director and dramaturg, to develop new work from its early stages, such as Somebody Jones' HOW I LEARNED TO SWIM (Roundabout @ Summerhall, Brixton House, and Bristol Old Vic), Nick Cassenbaum's REVENGE: AFTER THE LEVOYAH (Soho Theatre and Summerhall), Uri Agnon’s ANTISEMITISM : (((A MUSICAL))) (Camden People's Theatre), and David Merriman’s THE AWAKENING OF CHEERFUL FEELINGS UPON THE ARRIVAL OF SINGLE MEN OF GOOD FORTUNE (RCSSD), a queer operatic adaptation of Pride and Prejudice.

-Emma works extensively at drama schools and is passionate about empowering the next generation of artists to make radical (and canonical) work safely and inclusively.
+Emma works extensively at drama schools and is passionate about empowering the next generation of artists to make work safely and inclusively.
 She has directed and taught at RADA, Central School of Speech and Drama, Guildhall, Mountview, Rose Bruford, East 15, and Oxford School of Drama.

 Associate/assistant directing credits include: THE FAIRY QUEEN (Longborough Festival Opera), THE CORONATION OF POPPEA (English Touring Opera), CINDERELLA (English Touring Opera), ROYAL ACADEMY OPERA TRIPLE BILL (Royal Academy of Music), and THESE WONDERING STONES (Barbican).